alvarolop/ocp-on-aws/README.md

 Keep also in mind that if you **don't need the cluster anymore, please, deprovision it!!!**

-# Annex: Add users to the OCP cluster prior to the installation
+# Annex: Add users to OCP cluster after install

 If you want to add users after installation, you can add users to the `htpasswd` file and then update the secret with the following commands: